i3i2uno/sspot/README.md

 * Start to a tutorial driven experience
 * Better shuffling
 * Help button that will shoot you right to this site/tutorial
+* Song Likes, ability to like a song, and see animation around a liked song
+* Song Plays, system now tracks how many times a song for that user has been played
+* Bluetooth commands

 # Known Issues